QuinnCiccoretti/physvr/README.md

 # physvr
+Framework for doing physics with WebVR and physijs
-## Quinn Ciccoretti, TJHSST
+## Requires:
-> This project attempts to combine WebVR with Physijs.
+- VR Headset with controllers (tested with HTC Vive)
+- WebVR compatible browser (tested with Firefox Nightly).
+See [WebVR's site](https://webvr.info/) for more info

-### To Run:
+## To run:
-- Note - Physijs requires separate worker threads to be hosted.
-Viewing the static page might not work.
-- cd to root directory and run
- - `python -m http.server` for python3
+- `python -m http.server` python3
- - `python -m SimpleHTTPServer` for python2
+- `python -m SimpleHTTPServer` python2
-- Go to vivepaint.html
-### To Do:
-- [ ] Make physics actually work
-- [ ] run npm init so that the autodeploy works